KnowThePepper

 Developed by plant breeder Michael Mazourek at Cornell University through selective breeding (no genetic modification), the habanada is a C. chinense variety that retains the species' characteristically fruity, floral notes while completely dropping the heat gene.
 The pods are small and lantern-shaped, ripening from pale green through yellow-orange to a deep orange, and they're thin-walled enough to eat out of hand.

 At 0 SHU, this pepper occupies unusual territory.
-Most sweet peppers in the mild pepper range — things like sweet frying peppers with thin walls and mild flavor — lack the aromatic punch that C. chinense genetics bring.
+Most sweet peppers in the the mild SHU range - things like sweet frying peppers with thin walls and mild flavor - lack the aromatic punch that C. chinense genetics bring.
 The habanada bridges that gap, offering complexity that neither a standard bell nor a frying pepper can match.

 For cooks who love habanero flavor in salsas, hot sauces, or marinades but serve guests with low heat tolerance, the habanada is genuinely useful.
 It belongs to the broader American pepper breeding tradition and represents one of the more creative developments in modern pepper cultivation.